Open Accessibility Menu

 • Locate foreign objects

-• Evaluate changes in bones
+• Evaluate changes in bones over time

-A chest X-ray is the most common type of x-ray and is often part of a routine physical examination.
+A chest X-ray is the most common type of X-ray and is often part of a routine physical examination.
 It is typically the first imaging test used to help diagnose symptoms such as:

 • Shortness of breath

-• A persistent cough
+• Persistent cough

 • Chest pain or injury